Mental Health Specialist

 Nursing Note

+Use the photo note, UV light, and scratch ticket from your evidence bag during Part 2.
 Use the depression video if your team wants a quick symptom refresher before sorting the evidence.

 Part 1